Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 	cd /opt/db2dps/src && make dirs

-If that goes well then execute
+If that goes well then execute:

 	./remote.sh -v make all